nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Component | What it does
 -------|--------
-Help Window | Exits TutAssistor or views help.
+Menu Bar | Exits TutAssistor or views help.
 Command Box | Keys in command.
 Result Display Pane | Displays feedback of command to user.
 TuitionList Panel | Displays all tuition classes.